suellynhk/AT_JS_HT2/README.md

 #### 3. In Authorization, scroll till the button 'Get New Access Token' and click on it.

-Note: You can log in with your credentials(if you are already registered) or with your google account.
-Please, make sure your browser allows pop ups.
+Note: You can log in with your credentials (if you are already registered) or with your Google account.
+Please, make sure your browser allows pop-ups.

 #### 4. Run the collection.